tannerpace/tannerpace/README.md

 ## 🚀 About Me :

 - I believe the whole is greater than the sum of the parts.
-- I am a Full Stack Developer with a passion for learning and creating.
+- I am a full stack developer with a passion for learning and creating.
 - I am a lifelong learner and I am always looking for new opportunities to learn and grow.
 - I am a problem solver and I love to find creative solutions to complex problems.
 - I am a team player and I love to collaborate with others to create amazing things.